 The mission of Beit Midrash Zichron Dov is to engage, inspire and educate the Jewish community of the Greater Toronto Area.
-We apply our Torah heritage to the daily lives of modern Jews, through classes, discussions and chavrutot in our home Beit Midrash and in the synagogues, campuses and workplaces of the GTA.
+We apply our Torah heritage to the daily lives of modern Jews, through classes, discussions and chavrutot [partner study] in our home Beit Midrash and in the synagogues, campuses and workplaces of the GTA.

 Our Beit Midrash is named “Zichron Dov” in memory of Mr. Bill Rubinstein, of blessed memory, whose ideals are represented in the Torah we learn and teach every day.

 Our Beit Midrash is a community-funded institution; we thank you for your continued partnership.